ceMigaming/Basket/README.md

 ```
 The library does not need to print the output to the console nor save the JSON output.
 It should only return the map.

+## Solution
+The library is implemented using Java 17 and Maven.
+It's using Gson library for handling `.json` strings and JUnit 4 for unit tests.
+The problem is a special case of Set Cover Problem which is NP-hard.
+The solution exploits the fact that maximum number of delivery methods is 10 and maximum number of products in basket is 100 which makes the problem solvable in a reasonable time.
+The algorithm uses the brute force approach to find the optimal solution.
+It generates all possible combinations of delivery methods and selects the one with the smallest number of delivery methods and the largest number of products in the basket.
+The algorithm has a time complexity of O(2^n) where n is the number of delivery methods.
+The algorithm is implemented in the `BasketSplitter#split` method.
+## Unit tests
+The library contains unit tests for `BasketSplitter#split` method as well as for the utility method `IOUtils#readFileAsString`.